AIR PURIFYING PLANTS: INDOOR PLANTS THAT CLEAN AIR AND REMOVE TOXINS

 This is a beautiful evergreen plant with gorgeous flowers.

-This plant requires a good amount of sunlight but direct sunlight will burn its leaves, so it is best to keep at any window sill.
+This plant requires a good amount of sunlight but direct sunlight will burn its leaves, so it is best to keep it on any window sill.

 Best for humid regions.
 This indoor plant prefers the soil to be moist (not wet).